 There is no age limit.
 Declaring or reporting a BNI cannot be avoided by having a child carry it for an adult.

 Yes, but the carrier must still declare the BNI to a Customs or police officer if requested.
-On the CBM-BNI reporting form, the person carrying the BNI gives information about themself, as well as information about the person for whom they are carrying the BNI, including full name and address, organisation or business.
+On the CBM-BNI reporting form, the person carrying the BNI gives information about themselves, as well as information about the person for whom they are carrying the BNI, including full name and address, organisation or business.

 If a person has $10,000 or more in physical currency as well as a BNI, do they need to complete a form for both?

 A Cross-Border Movement - Physical Currency (CBM-PC) form must always be completed when a person is carrying $10,000 or more in physical currency, into or out of Australia.
 If a person is also carrying a BNI, then a CBM-BNI form needs to be completed if requested by a Customs or police officer, in addition to the CBM-PC form.
 A single form cannot be used to report both physical currency and BNIs.
 Click here for more information about reporting physical currency.

 The CBM-BNI form is usually given to a Customs or police officer, who may check that all required information has been given.
 The officer then forwards the CBM-BNI form to AUSTRAC.
 The information provided on the form is stored in a secure system and is only accessible to AUSTRAC and a number of partner agencies including law enforcement.
 Personal details are not provided to any private companies.

 It is possible to apply for a copy under the Freedom of Information Act 1982 (FOI Act).
 Generally a person cannot apply for information about another person, unless that person's permission is obtained.
 An application form and further information can be found on AUSTRAC's FOI web page.